-Running make should thus recurse into src/always, and then maybe in opt/.
+Running make should thus recurse into src/ always, and then maybe in opt/.

 However make dist should always recurse into both src/ and opt/.
-Because opt/should be distributed even if it is not needed in the current configuration.
-This means opt/Makefile should be created unconditionally.3
+Because opt/ should be distributed even if it is not needed in the current configuration.
+This means opt/Makefile should be created unconditionally.3 configure should output the Makefile for each directory and define a condition into which opt/ should be built.

 There are two ways to setup a project like this.
-You can use Automake conditionals (see Chapter 20 [Conditionals], page 61) or use Autoconf AC_SUBST variables (see Section "Setting Output Variables" in The Autoconf Manual).
+You can use Automake conditionals (see Chapter 20 [Conditionals], page 66) or use Autoconf AC_SUBST variables (see Section "Setting Output Variables" in The Autoconf Manual).
 Using Automake conditionals is the preferred solution.